L3viathan/jira.vim/README.md

 *Limitations:* comments and workflow cannot be edited (yet).

 ### :JCreate
 Create a new issue.
+Requires a project like AUSU, and an issue type like Story.
 (Autocomplete for project, then for issue type.)